confirm/CryptoBob/README.md

 CryptoBob
 =========

-This is the repository for CryptoBob, the bot which buys & withdraws crypto automatically.
+CryptoBob is a bot, which automatically buys & withdraws crypto.